 The principal purposes of this offering are to increase our financial flexibility and create a public market in the United States for our securities.
-We currently expect to use the net proceeds from this offering, together with existing cash on hand, to continue to invest in the clinical development of our product candidates, including for the following planned and ongoing clinical trials:
+We currently expect to use the net proceeds from this offering, to continue to invest in the clinical development of our product candidates, including investing in the following planned and ongoing clinical trials as follows:

-- global pivotal clinical trial for varlitinib in biliary tract cancer; - China pivotal clinical trial for varlitinib in biliary tract cancer; - global Phase 2/3 clinical trial for varlitinib in gastric cancer; - global clinical trials for ASLAN003 in AML; and - ASLAN004 preclinical and Phase 1 clinical trials.
+- approximately \$ million to fund the global pivotal clinical trial for varlitinib in biliary tract cancer; - approximately \$ million to fund the China pivotal clinical trial for varlitinib in biliary tract cancer; - approximately \$ million to fund the global Phase 2/3 clinical trial for varlitinib in gastric cancer; - approximately \$ million to fund the global clinical trials for ASLAN003 in AML; and - approximately \$ million to fund the ASLAN004 preclinical and Phase 1 clinical trials.

 In connection with these trials, a portion of the net proceeds will also be used for manufacturing activities in preparation for a potential commercial launch.
 The remaining net proceeds, if any, are expected to fund new and other ongoing research and development activities, working capital and other general corporate purposes.
-We currently do not expect the net proceeds from this offering will be sufficient to cover all of the expenses of the Phase 3 part of our global Phase 2/3 clinical trial for varlitinib in gastric cancer.
+Although we anticipate that the net proceeds from this offering will be sufficient to allow us to complete the global pivotal trial for varlitinib in biliary tract cancer, the China pivotal trial for varlitinib in biliary tract cancer, the China pivotal trial for varlitinib in biliary tract cancer, the China pivotal trial for varlitinib in gastric cancer, the global clinical trials for ASLAN003 in AML and the ASLAN004 preclinical and Phase 1 clinical trials, we currently do not expect the net proceeds from this offering will be sufficient to cover all of the expenses of the Phase 3 part of our global Phase 2/3 clinical trial for varlitinib in gastric cancer, which we expect will require approximately million in additional funding.
+Furthermore, we will require additional capital beyond this offering in order to complete pivotal clinical trials of (except with respect to varlitinib in biliary tract cancer), file for regulatory approval for, or commercialize any of our product candidates.
+While we anticipate seeking additional capital in the future through further equity offerings and/or debt borrowings, or through collaboration agreements, strategic alliances, licensing arrangements or marketing and distribution arrangements, we cannot guarantee that we will be able to raise additional capital on reasonable terms or at all.